 Today I’m sharing a recipe for a gluten-free microwave Vegemite scroll.
 On the back of the gluten-free, vegan microwave cinnamon scroll recipe, I decided that more quick and easy baked goods were in order.
 I’ve also gotten very into yeast free versions, so stay tuned for some sweet and savoury yeast free scrolls.

 But first, let’s talk about this gluten-free microwave Vegemite scroll.
 It is easily made vegan with vegan cheese.
-Moreover, it is FODMAP friendly, gluten free, free of added nuts and gums.
+Moreover, it is FODMAP friendly, gluten free, free of added nuts and made without xanthan gum.
+The dough is made with a simple blend of white rice flour and tapioca flour with a psyllium husk binder.
 There’s also a starch free option, if that’s what you need.
-It can be anything for anyone.

 If you always read my posts (A: you deserve a medal) but B: you’ll know that I always talk about flour variations.
 Different flours (brand to brand, country to country) absorb liquid differently, which is why you can follow a recipe and still end up with a dry result.